 If you have switched jobs within one financial year, using multiple form 16s from all those employers is essential.
-Every employer will issue a Form 16 which has all the details such as gross total income from salary, tax deducted at source (TDS), and 80C deductions.

 Step 1: Pick the correct ITR form that applies to you.
 Most of us file the ITR 1 form which is meant for individual taxpayers.